v-zubritsky/review/README.md

 ## Description

 Purpose of this repository is to provide some sample code, which is supposed to be reviewed during an interview for a .NET developer position.
 The provided solution implements the rate-limiting task described below, while having some possibly controversial decisions.
-It's required to make a code review like it's a production code ready to be merged.
+It's required to make a code review like it's a production code ready to be merged, so approach this the same way you do it usually at work.

 ### Task